Check back here regularly to find out what's going on at The Pam Britton Trust for Dementia.

-As the Trust enters its eighth year and we reflect on its work over the period, we are left with mixed feelings as to what has been achieved and what could have been better.
+As the Trust enters its ninth year and we reflect on its work over the period, we are left with mixed feelings as to what has been achieved and what could have been better.

 Regarding the now very active Network of Community Support Groups we help support across the wider Warwick district, all are doing well and they offer Carers and their loved one living with the illness, a wide variety of choice relating to their chosen theme, it might be based on music, craft activities, table games, just a cuppa & natter or a combination of these, they seem to have evolved depending on their attendees.
-Many however now go to a selection over any given month, giving respite and distraction for both parties involved in a dementia journey, and this was our intent when developing and producing the first ‘Little Pocket Book of Support’ in late 2017.
-Now in its 8th edition with an ever increasing circulation and with each print run of at least 500 copies.
+Many Carers however go to a selection over any given month, giving them respite and distraction for both parties involved in a dementia journey, and this was our intent when developing and producing the first ‘Little Pocket Book of Support’ in late 2017.
+Now in its 10th edition with an ever increasing circulation and with each print run of at least 500 copies.
 It has proved very useful to Carers and families, particularly those newly through the diagnosis process.

 We are also very pleased to have initiated and funded an annual Dementia Conference in the area to showcase Health and Community resources available around Dementia.
 The three events to date have proved very successful, with Carers being able to take their time with the professionals whilst their loved one is well cared for and entertained.
 One of the spin offs it that the professionals attending also get a chance to network and learn, which they tell us has been really helpful for them too.
-Another outcome has been the growth of our ‘Network’ of local support Groups, now meeting 3 times a year.
+Another outcome has been the growth of our ‘Network’ of local support Group Leaders, now meeting 3 times a year.
 Its prime aim being the sharing of knowledge and resources, along with benefiting from learning about the latest developments in dementia and focused support.